 It’s now believed the carol originated in the Evangelical Lutheran Sunday School collection Little Children’s Book for Schools and Families, which was published in 1885.

 Indeed, the Hymnology Archive points out that the song was likely written for Martin Luther’s birth, then misleadingly attributed to Luther himself, “even though this song is not to be found in any of Luther’s hymn collections, nor it is known to have existed in any form in the German language”.

-The most well-known melody for the festive song is thought to have originally been composed by Jonathan Spilman in 1837, before being adapted in 1895 by William Kirkpatrick.
+The best-known melody for the festive song is thought to have originally been composed by Jonathan Spilman in 1837, before being adapted in 1895 by William Kirkpatrick.

 ‘Mueller’ is the melody best known in the US.
 First published under the title ‘Luther’s Cradle Hymn’, it was penned by James Murray and was first published in 1887’s Dainty Songs for Little Lads and Lasses.